hyejin-jeon-soc/discourse_feminism_SK/README.md

-# discourse_feminism_SK
+# Discourse_feminism_SK
-Trace the change of feminism discourse in Korean media 90's 2020's
+The purpose of this project is to trace the change of feminism discourse in Korean media 90's 2020's